Lady Gaga Shares Bikini Pic Before Taking Flight Without A Plane

 At first, you don’t see Lady Gaga in that zip line video.
 All you see are the trees with the leaves gently blowing in the breeze, then a small object emerges from those leaves and it gets bigger as it grows closer.
 You soon realize it is someone hanging upside down on a zip line.
 Unless you are expecting Lady Gaga to emerge, you wouldn’t know who it is until the camera gets a close-up shot of the singer.

-Carino posted the picture saying how the “Super Bowl” was only a warm-up jump.”
-He then calls Lady Gaga, “Simply fearless.”
-Lady Gaga also shared a photo of herself in the same bikini on Twitter Wednesday.
-Come Thursday, even though she donned the same bikini, it was the ziplining stunt that appeared a bit more daring.
+Carino posted the picture saying how the “Super Bowl” was only a “warm-up jump.”
+He then calls Lady Gaga “simply fearless.”
+Lady Gaga also shared a photo of herself in the same bikini on Twitter on Wednesday.
+On Thursday, even though she donned the same bikini, it was the ziplining stunt that appeared a bit more daring.